Sorna-Xerxes/Jetson-Nano-RxTx-Gyro-from-STM32-with-LED/README.md

 ### Hardaware Requirements:

-**1. STM 32 F3 Discovery - Micro Controller:** The STM32F3 series microcontrollers are commonly used in a wide range of embedded applications, including industrial automation, consumer electronics, and IoT devices.
+**1. STM 32 F3 Discovery (Micro Controller):** The STM32F3 series microcontrollers are commonly used in a wide range of embedded applications, including industrial automation, consumer electronics, and IoT devices.
 They are suitable for applications that require precise timing, sensor data acquisition, and control tasks.
 - ARM Cortex-M4 core
 - Onboard Sensors (MEMS Gyroscope, MEMS Accelerometer, e-Compass)
 - lower processing power and are optimized for low power consumption